 The California sea lion population along the West Coast is no longer considered at risk and has exceeded its “optimum sustainable population” with the current population at an estimated 300-330,000 individuals, up from less than 75,000 individuals when the MMPA was adopted in 1972.
 This means removing the relatively few sea lions necessary to reduce the immediate risk to salmon and steelhead at Bonneville Dam will have no impact on the California sea lion population.
 Of note, all of the sea lions that migrate north of California are males.

-Steller sea lions, as a species, are split into separate distinct population segments between the east and west coasts of the Pacific ocean.
+Steller sea lions, as a species, are split into separate distinct population segments between the east and west coasts of the Pacific Ocean.
 The Stellers in the Columbia River are from the eastern segment and are currently exceeding 42,000 animals.
-They were recently delisted from the ESA and down-regulated as not depleted; they could be managed similar to California sea lions if the State wildlife agencies elect to do so.
+They were recently delisted from the ESA and down-regulated as not depleted.
 Current salmonid predation by Steller sea lions match the levels of predation California sea lions were having when the States requested Section 120 authority.